 The Agency has made significant strides in reducing its dependence on the electrical power grid by investing in renewable energy programs.
-In an effort to diversify and maximize renewable energy generation, the Agency installed 3.5 megawatts (MW) of solar power in 2008, a 1 MW wind turbine in 2011 and a 2.8 MW biogas fuel cell in 2012.
+In an effort to diversify and maximize renewable energy generation, the Agency installed 3.5 megawatts (MW) of solar power in 2008 and a 1 MW wind turbine in 2011.
 Combined, these projects have provided more than 50% of peak energy demand Agency-wide.
 The Agency seeks to achieve peak power independence by 2020 by improving operational efficiencies and implementing new renewable projects and energy management agreements.

 The batteries, supplied by Tesla, will reduce IEUA’s demand for power during peak periods, saving the Agency approximately $220,000 annually in electricity costs.
 The project will charge the batteries at night when power costs are at their lowest and use the batteries during the day when grid demand is highest and costs are exponentially higher.